arjondas/jobengine/README.md

 This is a simple website written on react for searching jobs.

-# Fix security vernabilities yourself
+# Please attend the security vernabilities before use

 # How to run it